intel/linux-npu-driver/docs/umd-testing.md

 ## Build npu-umd-test

-The npu-umd-test are built together with the driver.
+The npu-umd-test is built together with the driver.
 The build process is described in the [Installation Guide](overview.md).
 If driver is already installed, you can build the npu-umd-test tool separately: